dilusha-ola/Rag-chatbot-non-commuinicable-diseases/README.md

 # NCD Health Assistant - Backend

 This is the backend server for an AI chatbot that answers questions about non-communicable diseases like diabetes, heart disease, and cancer.
-It uses your PDF documents as a knowledge base and Google's Gemini AI to provide accurate answers.
+It uses your PDF documents as a knowledge base and **Groq's Llama3** AI to provide fast, accurate answers.

+ What's New: Switched to Groq!

+We've migrated from Google Gemini to **Groq** for better performance:
+Free tier: 30 requests/min, 14,400 requests/day** (vs Gemini's 20/day)
+Ultra-fast inference** with Llama3
+Open-source models** (Llama3, Mixtral)
+Easy setup** - Get your free API key in 2 minutes

+[See Groq Setup Guide](GROQ_SETUP.md)** for getting your API key

-## How It Works - High Level View
+ How It Works - High Level View

 ```
 Your Frontend Application